I've spent half a century writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 In 1971, she received the Order of Canada, and in 2001 the British Columbia & Yukon Community News Media Association named its annual awards for excellence in journalism after her.

 She continued writing her often acerbic column in the newspaper almost until her death in 1982 at the age of 94.

-- Between 2008 and 2018, 189 community newspapers have gone out of business in Canada.
-As of January 2020, The Bridge River-Lillooet News has escaped the carnage.
+- Between 2008 and 2018, 189 community newspapers went out of business in Canada.
+As of January 2020, The Bridge River-Lillooet News had escaped the carnage.